Six Common Signs of Infidelity

 Finally, one of the more commonly occurring signs of marital infidelity is unexplained expenses.
 Sometimes these expenses can be relatively small and include unidentifiable restaurant charges.
 In other instances, these unexplained expenses can be more significant.
 These might include money inexplicably spent at a high-end store.Your Legal Rights in a New Jersey Marriage Dissolution Case

 Whether infidelity plays a role in a determination to seek a divorce, or whether some other reasons exist, consulting with an experienced New Jersey divorce attorney is crucial.
 You can reach a skilled, dedicated New Jersey divorce attorney at the Law Offices of Peter Van Aulen.
-We can schedule an initial consultation and case evaluation with you by calling us at 201-845-7400.
+We can schedule a free initial consultation and case evaluation with you by calling us at 201-845-7400.